 For Yale undergraduates: I have an array of research project ideas that are suitable for undergraduate research, so if you have a strong background in math and physics and like to work on the theoretical or computational side of earth and planetary sciences, please feel free to contact me.
 (If you have taken my G&G290, you are well prepared to do a senior thesis under my supervision.)
 For examples of past undergraduate research, please see Fraeman and Korenaga , Rose and Korenaga , and Padhi et al. .

 For prospective graduate students: Students interested in geodynamics, seismology, or planetary physics are encouraged to apply through the Yale Graduate School of Arts and Sciences.
-The application deadline is usually around the beginning of January every year.
 I am always looking for exceptionally talented and motivated students with a strong background in physics and applied mathematics.
 Being computationally savvy is also a plus.

 For current graduate students: If you are looking for a minor discourse project in geodynamics, seismology, or planetary sciences (and happen to have a functioning brain), please drop me an email.
 I can set up a meeting to discuss potential project ideas.
 For examples of past minor discourse research, please see Chu and Korenaga and Wirth and Korenaga